Steven Barnett (water polo)

-Steven William Barnett (born June 6, 1943) is a retired water polo player from the United States, who competed in two consecutive Summer Olympics for his native country, starting in 1968.
-He won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
+Steven William Barnett (born June 6, 1943) is a retired water polo player from the United States, who competed for California State University Long Beach and participated in two consecutive Summer Olympics for his native country, with his first Olympics at Mexico City in 1968 where the U.S. Water Polo team placed fifth.
+Playing goalkeeper, Barnett helped the U.S. Team win their first U.S. bronze medal in the Men's Water Polo Team Competition since 1932 with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
+He would later teach High School and coach water polo at Lynbrook High School in San Jose.